Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Summary of previous results on LAB 1

 Two of the Lyman break galaxies from \cite{Steidel1998} are within the combined LAB\,1 / LAB\,8 structure.
 Adopting the nomenclature of \cite{Steidel2003}, these are SSA22a-C11 and SSA22a-C15.
 We list the coordinates of both galaxies in Table~\ref{tab:sources}\footnote{We note the coordinates for these Lyman break galaxies provided in \cite{Steidel2003} -- RA$=$22$^\mathrm{h}$17$^\mathrm{m}$25.67$^\mathrm{s}$/Dec$=$+00$^\circ$12\arcmin{}35.2\arcsec{} for SSA22a-C11, and RA$=$22$^\mathrm{h}$17$^\mathrm{m}$26.127$^\mathrm{s}$/Dec$=$+00$^\circ$12\arcmin{}55.3\arcsec{} for SSA22a-C15 -- appear to be offset by $\sim 1$\arcsec{} to the north-west with respect to where these galaxies are located in our data.
 As described in Sect.~\ref{sec:astr-alignm}, we aligned our data with the 2MASS reference frame, while \cite{Steidel2003} tied their astrometry the HST guide star catalogue.
 Earlier versions of the HST guide star catalogue were known to contain systematic errors of up to $\sim$1\arcsec{} \citep{Morrison2001}.
-We thus may speculate that this is the reason for the coordinate offsets.
+We thus speculate that this is the reason for the coordinate offsets.
 Here we revise the coordinates of SSA22a-C11 and SSA22a-C15 according to our adopted reference frame (Table~\ref{tab:sources}). }.
 SSA22a-C11 is located in the south-west of LAB\,1, while SSA22a-C15 is found close to the Ly$\alpha$ photometric centre of LAB\,8.
 Both galaxies have their redshift confirmed via near-IR detections of their [\ion{O}{iii}] $\lambda\lambda 4963,5007$ lines \citep[][]{McLinden2013}.
-Interestingly, the systemic redshift determined from [\ion{O}{iii}] does not differ from the Ly$\alpha$ emission line.
+Interestingly, \cite{McLinden2013} find no offset between Ly$\alpha$ emission line redshifts and [\ion{O}{III}] redshifts.
 This is not commonly the case for high-$z$ Ly$\alpha$ emitting galaxies where the Ly$\alpha$ line is typically found to be offset by $\gtrsim 200$\,km\,s$^{-1}$ with respect to the systemic redshift \citep[e.g.][]{Rakic2011,Chonis2013,Trainor2015}.
 Since positive Ly$\alpha$ redshift offsets are usually interpreted as signs of outflowing expanding gas, \cite{McLinden2013} argue that C11 and C15 have no such prominent outflows.
 Moreover, C11 has an inferred star-formation rate of $\lesssim 10$\,M$_\odot{}$yr$^{-1}$ \citep{Steidel1998,Steidel2003}, thus falls short by more than a factor of ten in producing the required amount of ionising photons to power LAB\,1.